selcukmart/SpiderForm/UPGRADE.md

 ## Overview

-FormGenerator V2 is a complete rewrite with modern PHP 8.1+ features, chain pattern fluent interface, and better framework integration.
+SpiderForm V2 is a complete rewrite with modern PHP 8.1+ features, chain pattern fluent interface, and better framework integration.
 This guide will help you migrate from V1 to V2.

 ## Breaking Changes